 Please note, that your transferable amount cannot be higher than your credit limit, and tht a transfer can take up to 10 business days.
 Also, you cannot transfer a balance from one Capital One card to another.

-To do a balance transfer, apply for a credit card with a low balance transfer APR and low fees, noting the amount you want to transfer on the application, along with information about your current creditor.
-If your balance transfer credit card application is approved, that new card's issuer will pay your original creditor for the amount transferred.
+The best way to do a balance transfer is to apply for a new credit card with a low balance transfer APR and low fees.
+If your balance transfer credit card application is approved, the new card's issuer will pay your original creditor for the amount transferred.
 You will then owe that amount, plus a … read full answerbalance transfer fee of 0% - 3%, to the balance transfer card's issuer.
 If you repay the full amount of your balance transfer before the new card's high regular APR takes effect, you could save a lot of money on finance charges and get out of debt sooner.

 Keep in mind that balance transfers can take a while to process, as long as six weeks in some cases.
 So it's important to keep making payments to your original creditor until the transfer goes through.
 Otherwise, you risk late fees and credit score damage.